 It's about taking your ego out of it.
 I know it can hurt, right?
 If your client comes back and says, this is what I want to do, and they just don't listen to you, that can hurt your ego.
 But remember, we're there to serve.
 We want to help our clients get the best results.
 So if that may mean trying their strategy fine, we can try that unless it's something that really doesn't work.

-So unless it's something that's really not a good idea or if they provide you with ad copy that is bad news and you are very likely to get your ad account shut down if you were to use this.
-So I’d caution them strongly, but otherwise, chances are, you could test what they've suggested if it works great.
-If it doesn't, then we're back to square one, and they go, ok, you do your thing then.
+If it's something that's really not a good idea or if they provide you with ad copy that is bad news and you are very likely to get your ad account shut down if you were to use this, I’d caution them strongly.
+But otherwise, chances are, you could test what they've suggested if it works great.
+If it doesn't, then we're back to square one, and they go, “Okay, you do your thing then.”

-If this is a persistent thing for you, where you keep getting overridden by your client, they're not listening to you, and things just keep on not working.
-Then I would suggest that you probably part ways with your client; after repeated attempts and not listening to you, continuing and insisting, they do it their way and working against you.
-That's not a good fit.
+If this is a persistent thing for you, where you keep getting overridden by your client, they're not listening to you, and things just keep on not working, then I would suggest that you probably part ways with your client.
+After repeated attempts and not listening to you, continuing and insisting, and they still do it their way and work against you, that's not a good fit.
 You want to work with clients who are a great fit with you, who you get on with, who listen to and respect you.

 So bless and release, and then you will make way for your ideal clients to come along.
-But through all of it, establish your leadership, help your clients be confident in your decisions, running their ads and continuing to serve them.
+But through all of it, establish your leadership, help your clients be confident in your decisions, run their ads, and continue to serve them.